Slowdeb/Tryhackme/Tomghost.md

 ![usertxt](https://user-images.githubusercontent.com/76821053/119220176-2076da00-bae1-11eb-9ed9-015c2e55ff53.png)

-After some enumeration of the target system, using tools such has linpeas.sh i found two interesting files in skyfuck home directory:
+After some enumeration of the target system, using tools such has "linpeas.sh" i found two interesting files in skyfuck home directory:

 ![credentials_folder](https://user-images.githubusercontent.com/76821053/119220825-4651ae00-bae4-11eb-8456-dd52880ef419.png)

 These are encrypted credentials, and there might be a way to decrypt this credentials with “gpg”.

-Let's see if we can decrypt them by first importing the tryhackme.asc and them decrypting the credentials.pgp:
+Let's see if we can decrypt them by first importing the tryhackme.asc and then decrypting the credentials.pgp:

 ![import_tryhackme](https://user-images.githubusercontent.com/76821053/119220857-6f723e80-bae4-11eb-8f55-01ff91a2ffe0.png)